auguzsto/job/README.md

     $job = new Job();
     $job->execute(Request::class, "slowBy", [35]);
-    print($job->pid);
+    echo $job->process->getPid();
 ```
-When executing the job, the PID of the background process is created and stored in the object.
+When executing the job, the PID of the background process is created and stored in the object process.